crypdick/hubway/README.md

     (10 rows)

 ## 3. Suspected bad data
-Query to find records in the hubway tables with suspect values of zip code or duration.
+Queries to find records in the hubway tables with suspect values of zip code or durations.
 Created a table whose first column is called problem, a short description of the problem, and whose other columns are enough to identify the bad record and illustrate the problem with the data.
 Showed five examples of each problem.

-Problem records can have invalid zip codes, a duration that doesn't match the time between start and end (while still accounting for daylight savings), and trips that are less than 5 minutes, with an emphasis on 0 minute trips.
+We identified potentially invalid zip codes, a duration that doesn't match the time between start and end (while still accounting for daylight savings), and trips that are less than 5 minutes, with an emphasis on 0 minute trips.

-All zip codes are suspect, but assumed to be purely uncleaned data from the leading apostrophe.

-(zip, length, discrepancy, duration) first column - problem (zip not 5 digits, length is negative, length is 0, discrepancy between computed duration and given, duration less than 5 minutes, duration 0, duration negative) other columns - zip_code, start_date, end_date, duration, seq_id
+All zip codes are technically invalid since they all contain a leading apostrophe, which is most likely from the raw scrape.
+After stripping all the apostrophe's from our data, we found various ones that had less than 5 digits.
+We labeled all of these as "zip not 5 digits".

+We also found various issues in the trip duration:
+- durations were negative numbers.
+Labeled as "duration is negative".
+- trip duration was 0 seconds.
+Labeled as "duration is zero".
+- discrepancies between recorded duration and duration we computed using the start and end dates.
+Of these, we found two sub-sets:
+    - discrepancy exactly equal to 1 hour.
+We found that these were always early on certain mornings every year.
+Thus, these were due to daylights savings time.
+We omitted these from the suspected bad data table.
+    - the rest of the discrepancies were between 1 and 59 minutes.
+These are unexplained, but could be due to some promotion.
+We labelled these as "discrepancy between computed and recorded duration".

     CREATE TEMP TABLE problem_trips AS (SELECT 'zip not 5 digits' AS problem, zip_code, start_date, end_date, duration, seq_id FROM trips WHERE length(replace(zip_code, '''', '')) != 5);